Earwax And Tinnitus: A Beginner’s Guide

 If you do have excessive earwax, there are two ways to remove minor earwax buildup at home.
 The first way involves using ear drops, like Debrox, to soften the wax in order to help remove it.
 A few drops of olive or baby oil are safe to use as well.

 The second way involves using a syringe with spray and letting the wax come out naturally.
-Avoid ear candles, as there is no scientific basis for its effectiveness for impacted ear wax removal and can be dangerous (for more info, check out this video by Dr. Cliff).
-You doctor might also recommend that you use hydrogen peroxide to help remove impacted wax.
+Avoid ear candles, as there is no scientific basis for its effectiveness for impacted ear wax removal and these can be dangerous.
+Your doctor might also recommend that you use hydrogen peroxide to help remove impacted wax.

 What to Do If Tinnitus Doesn’t Go Away After Ear Wax Removal